sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

 # Read
 ## Cluster status
-Checking the status of the cluster
+To check the status of the cluster use the `status` command:
 ```
 hbase(main):001:0> status
 (may have some debug messages)